 So one day, I just stopped using store-bought skincare products.

 Then I picked up a book on natural skincare.
 It had advice on caring for skin at all ages, from natural products to use to attitudes towards caring for your complexion (Like, yogurt for blackheads and eggs for face lifting).

 I didn’t think anything gathered from my kitchen would be strong enough to make me feel at peace as a stood before the mirror, make-up-free.

 What ingredients are in this DIY matcha face mask

 My all-natural homemade mud mask is formulated with aloe vera (gel, juice, or crapped from the plant), matcha, essential oils, and honey.
 Aloe vera is the queen of anti-inflammatory properties.
-It’s very soothing, hydrating, and works to balance the skin’s pH, while the other ingredients help to nourish and moisturize the skin.
+It’s very soothing, hydrating, and balances the skin’s pH, while other ingredients help nourish and moisturize the skin.
 Here is everything you need to know about the ingredients in this detox mask and their benefits:

-I’ve been using raw honey as a face mask for about two years now.
-I simply wet my face and spread raw honey over my skin and let it sit for 20 minutes.
+I’ve used raw honey as a face mask for about two years.
+I simply wet my face, spread raw honey over my skin, and let it sit for 20 minutes.
 Raw honey alone improves skin hydration, protects against harmful bacteria, and supports the skin’s natural acid mantle balance.